Wedding Planners in Raleigh, NC to Schedule Your Stress-Free Event

 Types of Wedding Planners in Raleigh, NC

-Month-of wedding planning services (formerly known as “day-of”- but we’ve since vetoed that phrase) are focused on stepping in to run the wedding weekend.
-This includes managing the vendors, scheduling the timeline, and directing the flow of the rehearsal, ceremony and reception.
+Month-of wedding planning services (formerly called “day-of,” but we’ve since updated that term) are centered on managing the wedding weekend.
+This includes coordinating with the vendors and scheduling the timeline.
+Your month-of planner will also manage the flow of the rehearsal, ceremony and reception.

-Full service planners are more involved in the overall plans, and shaping the entire event.
-This is usually a longer term relationship – and ideally would even include venue tours, vendor selection, budgeting and management.
+Full service planners are more focused in the overall plans and shaping the entire event.
+This is usually a longer term relationship.
+Ideally, a full service planner would oversee venue tours, vendor selection, budgeting and management.

-Wedding Design involves the artistic creation of the event aesthetic – every step of the way.
-So your early meetings might involve mood boards and sketches, your preferences, and the planner would work directly with the tactile vendors such as the stationer, florist and rental companies to create the overall look and feel.
+Wedding Design includes the artistic creation of the event’s aesthetic at every step.
+So your early meetings might involve mood boards and sketches and discussing your design preferences.
+The planner works directly with the tactile vendors such as the stationer, florist and rental services to curate the overall look and feel of your wedding.